Table of Contents

 In this case, your organization needs an efficient way for the correct team responsible for receiving the alert, and it needs context in order to recognize that this specific alert, among so many others, is a pressing concern deserving immediate attention.
 Even a step further, it needs a way to remediate the concern without manual action.

 Getting the Right CSPM Solution for Azure Misconfigurations

 These capabilities are exactly what Sonrai Dig sets out to provide.
 With Sonrai Dig’s intelligent CSPM tool, your environment is continuously monitored against a secure baseline of configurations to detect the security concerns lurking around the corner.
 Once an issue is flagged, Dig’s intelligent workflows will alert the exact team responsible for the concern and close the gaps between security, audit, and DevOps teams.
 When immediate action is needed, Dig’s smart bots will remediate the concern and eliminate risk.
 One of Dig’s greatest strengths is its ability to provide context, allowing your team to prioritize a pressing issue like an exposed blob leading to an Azure data breach.

-If your organization works with Microsoft Azure, our product integrates seamlessly with the platform.
-Make sure the public doesn’t find its way into your Azure blob, or AWS S3 bucket and Google Storage for that matter.
+Our product integrates seamlessly with the platform if your organization works with Microsoft Azure.
+Make sure the public doesn’t find its way into your Azure blob, AWS S3 bucket, and Google Storage.
 To see Sonrai Dig in action, request a demo today.